loudnumbers/loudnumbers_norns/README.md

 You can select the root note and scale with encoders 2 and 3.
 Encoder 1 selects the bpm.
 Key 2 toggles play/pause, and key 3 toggles whether the melody should loop when you reach the end of the dataset or not.

-The script comes with a default set of data - temperatures.csv, which contains global temperature anomalies since 1950 for the globe, tropics, and northern and southern hemispheres.
+The script comes with a default set of data - temperature.csv, which contains global temperature anomalies since 1950 for the globe, tropics, and northern and southern hemispheres, via [Our World in Data](https://ourworldindata.org/grapher/temperature-anomaly?time=1950..2019&country=~Global).
 Swap between data columns by turning encoder 1 while holding down key 1.
 Selecting a new data column will reset the sequence.

 ## Requirements